-Gross profit margins in 2014 increased to 18.4% compared to 17.2% in 2013.
+Gross profit margin percentage in 2014 increased to 18.4% compared to 17.2% in 2013.
 Gross profit margins were favorably impacted by our average settlement prices increasing at a higher rate than material and lot costs year over year, as well as by a relative shift in settlements to our Mid-Atlantic and North East segments which have higher average gross profit margins.
-As noted in the Overview section above, gross profit margins in 2013 were negatively impacted by two service related accruals which reduced the 2013 gross profit margin by 76 basis points.
-We expect continued gross margin pressure over the next several quarters due to weakness in sales prices.
+Gross profit margins in 2013 were negatively impacted by two service related accruals which reduced the 2013 gross profit margin by 76 basis points.